-The target was a single 2-ms frozen noise burst (click) presented at 67 dBA (Fig. 1B).
-An identical click was used for the adaptor in the 1-click context trials.
-Eight such clicks presented at the rate of 10/sec (T = 100 ms) made up the adaptor in the 8-click context trials.
+The target was a single 2 ms frozen noise burst (click) presented at 67 dBA [Fig. 1(B)].
+An identical click was used for the adaptor in the one-click context trials.
+Eight such clicks presented at the rate of 10/s (T = 100 ms) made up the adaptor in the eight-click context trials.
 Within a run, the context was either simple or complex.
-In the simple context runs, only the 1-click contexts were used, the ratio of contextual to target-only trials was 5:1, and the adaptor-target inter-stimulus interval, measured from the adaptor click onset to the target click onset, was 25, 50, 100, 200, or 400 ms. In the complex context runs, the ratio of 8-click context to 1-click context to target-only trials was 2:2:1 and the inter-stimulus interval was 50 or 200 ms. On each trial, the target location was randomly selected from one of the seven central loudspeakers (spanning approximately 11°-79° azimuth), while the adaptor, if any, was played from a loudspeaker that was fixed within a run.
+In the simple context runs, only the one-click contexts were used, the ratio of contextual to target-only trials was 5:1, and the adaptor-target inter-stimulus interval, measured from the adaptor click onset to the target click onset, was 25, 50, 100, 200, or 400 ms. In the complex context runs, the ratio of eight-click context to one-click context to target-only trials was 2:2:1 and the inter-stimulus interval was 50 or 200 ms. On each trial, the target location was randomly selected from one of the seven central loudspeakers (spanning approximately 11°-79° azimuth), while the adaptor, if any, was played from a loudspeaker that was fixed within a run.
 Every combination of the six (simple context) or five (complex context) trial types and seven target locations was presented four times in random order within a run, resulting in 168 trials in the simple context runs and 140 trials in the complex context runs.
 The subject changed his/her orientation after each run to face either the left-most loudspeaker or the right-most loudspeaker by rotating his/her whole body.

-Exps.
-1 and 2 each comprised eight sessions, 4 for the simple context and 4 for the complex context.
-Each session, which took approximately 30 min, contained four randomly ordered runs, one for each combination of subject orientation (facing the left-most speaker, facing the right-most speaker) and context adaptor location (frontal, lateral).
-The total duration of a run was relatively consistent, with across-subject means and standard deviations of 5.3±0.6 min (Exp.
-1, simple context), 5.1±0.7 min (Exp.
-2, simple context), 5.6±0.6 min (Exp.
-1, complex context), and 5.3±0.5 min (Exp.
-2, complex context).
+Experiments 1 and 2 each comprised eight sessions four for the simple context and four for the complex context.
+Each session, which took approximately 30 min, contained four randomly ordered runs-one for each combination of subject orientation (facing the left-most speaker, facing the right-most speaker) and context adaptor location (frontal, lateral).
+The total duration of a run was relatively consistent, with across-subject means and standard deviations of $5.3 \pm 0.6$ min (experiment 1, simple context), $5.1 \pm 0.7$ min (experiment 2, simple context), $5.6 \pm 0.6$ min (experiment 1, complex context), and $5.3 \pm 0.5$ min (experiment 2, complex context).